-RTA Humanitarian Media is an initiative that teaches students the role of media in international development, focusing on how media functions in other cultures as well as its potential for community development.
+RTA's Media for International Development is an initiative that teaches students the role and function of media in other cultures as well as its potential for community development.
 To do this, RTA partners with a development organization in the country in which we plan to work.
-The project is carried out under the umbrella of the course BDC960 -- Selected Topics in International Media.
+The project is carried out under the umbrella of the course RTA896 -- Selected Topics in International Media.
 As part of the course, students are expected to participate in fundraising for the project, research aspects of the host country and community, develop an understanding of how media impacts a developing community, and travel to the community to carry out development work.

 Stay tuned for announcements regarding this initiative and upcoming trips and projects focused on community development through media.

 For inquiries, contact Professor Lori Beckstead at firstname.lastname@example.org